Marie Skłodowska-Curie Individual Fellowships (IF)

-Ca' Foscari University confirms its record as top academic host institution in Italy for MSCA Individual Fellowships awarded in the frame of 2014, 2015, 2016, and 2017 Calls, and now in the top ten European universities.
+Ca' Foscari University confirms its record as top academic host institution in Italy for MSCA Individual Fellowships awarded in the frame of 2014, 2015, 2016, 2017 and 2018 Calls, achieving the 6th position in Europe.

 Marie Skłodowska-Curie Individual Fellowships (IF) aim to support the career development and training of researchers in all scientific disciplines through international and intersectoral mobility.